ngustafson2023/nobrainer-zoo/README.md

 ## Installation
-We highly recommend to create a separate environment for the nobrainer-zoo.
+We highly recommend to create a separate environment for nobrainer-zoo.
 You can use conda or python to create the environment.

 ```
 conda create -n nobrainer-zoo python=3